Coulomb Corrections for Bose-Einstein Correlations from One- And Three-Dimensional L\'evy-Type Source Functions: Results

 \section{Results}

-First we are going to look at the comparison of our three dimensional calculations and other available, spherically symmetric calculations for Lévy sources.
-Then, we are going to investigate the implications of the fact that most measurements are in LCMS, and the source is assumed to be spherical there for one-dimensional analyses, but the integral of eq.~\ref{eq:final_int} is in PCMS.
+First, we compared our three-dimensional calculations and other available, spherically symmetric calculations for L\'evy sources.
+Then, we investigated the implications of the fact that most measurements are in the LCMS, and the source is assumed to be spherical there for one-dimensional analyses, but the integral of Equation~\eqref{eq:final_int} is in the PCMS.